Remek953/Blog/README.md

 ## About

 Blog application using Django with working tags and comments system.
 Using the Django admin I can create, update, edit, or delete the content.
 Posts have categories that can be used to sort them.
 Each posts have a creation date, author and number of comments.
 Finally, users are able to leave comments on posts.
 Added Bootstrap 4 for front end.
+You can hosted Django image files with amazon web services AWS - S3 but I disabled it in settings.py

 ## Project setup